 The Task Force unanimously voted to eliminate the Local Business Enterprise Preference Program Working Group in its July 16th meeting, as part of a vote to accept staff recommendations to eliminate 31 inactive bodies.
+The Task Force was unable to find information about the last time this body had met, suggesting it has likely been inactive for many years.

-Refuse Rate Board: Keep, modify structure, move to Administrative Code
+Refuse Rate Board - Keep, modify structure, move to Administrative Code